OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
 This was achieved with the use of chi-square test to examine if there is a significant relationship between gender and membership type. <br />

-Objective 4: Analysis of Variance between variables total spend and age category. <br />
+Objective 4: Analysis of Variance (ANOVA) between variables total spend and age category. <br />

 Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
 This involved the use of chi-square test to examine if there is a significant relationship between Stisfaction level and membership type. <br />